daniele-pecora/nativescript-in-app-purchase/README.md

 - `getStoreReceipt(): string`
 Returns the application's Base64 encoded store receipt for the currently logged in iOS App Store user.
 For Android, this function always returns `undefined`.
+- `refreshStoreReceipt(): Promise<void>`
+On iOS, request a new receipt if the receipt is invalid or missing.
+On Android, the promise just completes.
 - `shutdown()`
-Close connection to the unerlying OS billing API
+Close connection to the underlying OS billing API

 ## DEMO App